twalidaziz/inventory-order-management-system/README.md

 # Inventory and Order Management System

-A web application for managing inventory and order information.
+A web application for managing inventory and order information build using Spring Boot and HTMX.

 ## Development